Install Docker Toolbox on Windows

 For Windows 7

-Run the Microsoft® Hardware-Assisted Virtualization Detection Tool and follow the on-screen instructions.
+Run a tool like the Microsoft® Hardware-Assisted Virtualization Detection Tool or Speccy, and follow the on-screen instructions.

 Verify your Windows OS is 64-bit (x64)